maelfabien/maelfabien.github.io/_posts/2020-5-26-speech_reco.md

 src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-This article provides a summary of the course ["Automatic speech recognition" by Gwénolé Lecorvé from the Research in Computer Science (SIF) master](http://people.irisa.fr/Gwenole.Lecorve/lectures/ASR.pdf) as well as some personal notes.
+This article provides a summary of the course ["Automatic speech recognition" by Gwénolé Lecorvé from the Research in Computer Science (SIF) master](http://people.irisa.fr/Gwenole.Lecorve/lectures/ASR.pdf), to which I added notes of the Statistical Sequence Processing course of EPFL, and from some tutorials/personal notes.
+All references are presented at the end.

 # Introduction to ASR